cfenollosa/bashblog/README.md

 - Google Analytics code support
 - Contains its own CSS so that everything is reasonably styled by default
 - Headers, footers, and in general everything that a well-structured html file needs
+- Support to add extra content on top of every page (e.g. banners, images, etc)
 - xhtml validation, CSS validation, RSS validation by the w3c
 - Automatic backup of the site every time you post (stored as `.backup.tar.gz`)